 - 20. The proposed amendment accommodates needed housing as defined in ORS 197.303. - 21.
-The proposed amendment provides an additional opportunity for provision of accessory dwelling units as required by ORS 197.312(5). - 22.
+The proposed amendment creates an opportunity for accessory housing using a standard which is not permitted for other single-family housing in the same zones within the city, as prohibited by 197.312(2)(b). - 22.
 Hermiston has an existing housing supply of 6,649 units per the 2010 housing needs analysis.
 The projected need within the city's housing needs analysis will require 10,531 housing units in 2030. - 23.
 Hermiston has a net buildable residential acreage of 1,995 acres per the 2010 buildable land inventory.
 The net buildable acreage in the inventory has a projected capacity of 11,893 housing units.
 Per the BLI, 3,881 units are needed. - 24.
 If no changes are proposed to the city's development code, the city will have an excess capacity of 8,012 housing units. - 25.
 Accessory dwelling units create an opportunity for the construction of additional dwellings on existing and future residential lots which were not considered when the existing housing needs analysis and buildable land inventory were adopted in 2010.
 Accessory dwelling units will create an additional excess capacity above the 8,012 potential surplus units in the BLI when constructed. - 26.
 Under the framework imposed by the legislature in ORS 197.296, cities shall assume that no more than three percent of land will take advantage of increases in density afforded by accessory dwellings and middle housing for planning purposes.
 Therefore, it can be assumed that 3% of existing dwelling units (6,649x0.03=199) and 3% of future dwelling units (3,881x0.03=116) have the potential to be added to the city's future dwelling unit capacity as a result of this amendment.
 Therefore, the text amendment will add an additional 315 dwelling units to the city's residential buildable land inventory and housing needs analysis. - 27.
 Under this amendment, the city's residential capacity will increase from 11,893 housing units to 12,208 housing units.
 With the projected need remaining constant at 3,881 housing units, the city will have an excess capacity of 8,327 housing units. - 28.
 Accessory dwellings are intended to supplement lower income housing stock.
 ADUs are typically rental units or occupied by family or friends who may pay little or no monthly fee.
 Therefore, the housing occupies the lowest tiers of the housing needs analysis' cost tables.
 These tiers are \$0-\$70,000 for owned units and \$0-\$375, \$376-\$625, and \$626-\$875 per month for rental units. - 29.
 The buildable lands inventory shows that the city has an oversupply of 1,211 units at the lowest three tiers for rental units. - 30.
 The city's housing needs analysis shows a need for 2,457 rental units at the lowest three tiers for year 2030.
 The current supply at this level is 2,854 units.
 This represents an existing oversupply of 397 units over the 2030 need. - 31.
 The text amendment will add the ability to add an additional 315 housing units at this income level, creating a potential supply of 3,169 units. - 32.
-There is no harm to the city's ability to meet low cost housing supply as a result of the amendment and in fact, the low cost housing supply has the potential to be significantly bolstered beyond the demonstrated need in the housing needs analysis. - 33.
-The city council finds that the requirements of Goal 10 are satisfied.
+The city council finds that the proposed amendment creates an excess supply of potential residential units above and beyond that which is needed to satisfy the city's comprehensive plan as detailed in the housing needs analysis and residential buildable land inventory.